fallenblood7080/Unity-Extension-Method/README.md

 ## What's the deal with this project?

-"Alright, check it out!
+Alright, check it out!
 This project is all about hooking you up with a bunch of nifty extension methods that'll turbocharge your Unity workflow.
-Say goodbye to the slow lane and hello to lightning-fast development!"
+Say goodbye to the slow lane and hello to lightning-fast development!

 ## Why should I care about this project?